adsp-polito/2024-P9-RAG-MARCO/README.md

 Note: You can omit any arguments to use their default values.

+## Wandb Hyperparameter Tuning

+As demonstrated in the Figure we have performed Bayesian hyperparameter tuning to optimize the arguments.
+The complete diagram is available at the following [link](https://wandb.ai/adsp-gt3-o1/ms-marco/reports/-25-01-25-00-01-37---VmlldzoxMTA3ODgzNg).

 ## Objectives

 1. Enhance the **retrieval process** by incorporating advanced chunk processing, including: